 Billionaire Dallas Mavericks owner and Shark Tank star Mark Cuban can pretty much buy anything he wants.
-He recently proved that by purchasing a small town in the Lone Star state because a friend needed to sell it, because t hat’s what friends are for.
+He proved that by purchasing a small town in the Lone Star state because a friend needed to sell it.
+That’s what friends are for.

 Cuban, who has a net worth somewhere near $6 billion, bought the tiny town of Mustang.
 It’s just a 77-acre blip about 55 miles South of Dallas in Navarro County, with a population of 23 people.